natalieyip/Travelingoes/README.md

 Our project's inspiration comes from backpacking in Europe and not having a quick reference for signage in another language.
 Many times travel books and language aids are abbreviated.
 They may have gaps in the language's syntax and phrases not outside of a common phrasebook and that's where our app comes in.

 ## The Solution:
-![alt text](https://media.giphy.com/media/DdrVQEkM9VaJG/giphy.gif)

 Utilizing the embeded camera in the smart phone in your hand, Travelingoes autodetects and captures text via an optical character recognition or OCR.
 It leverages the power of Google Translate for concise and accurate language translation.
 Our world currency converter can convert between 31 world currencies.

+## Demo:
+The full demo is uploaded [on Youtube](https://www.youtube.com/watch?v=QwpH1cT8epk) for your perusal.

+### Splash Page

+### Currency Converter

+### Translator
+![alt text](https://media.giphy.com/media/DdrVQEkM9VaJG/giphy.gif)

 ## The Technology: